unography/personal-blog/content/blog/a-faq-about-convolutions/index.md

 *fig. 1: an example of 2D convolution of a 3x3x1 kernel on 5x5x1 data*

-In convolution, we take a kernel of dimenstion (width, height, channel) e.g. 3x3x1 and slide it across our data, performing elementwise multiplication over the part of the input it is currently on, and summing up the results into get the output element.
+In convolution, we take a kernel of dimension (width, height, channel) e.g. 3x3x1 and slide it across our data, performing elementwise multiplication over the part of the input it is currently on, and summing up the results into get the output element.

 In the image above, a 3x3x1 kernel is convolving over 5x5x1 input data.
 This is also known as 2D Convolution